wsowens/SimpleBC/README.md

 ```
 ### Note on Arbitrary Precision

-This version of simple-bc uses the BigDecimal class internally, instead of the double primative.
+This version of simple-bc uses the BigDecimal class internally, instead of the double primitive.
 Just like bc, the scale is controlled with an internal variable.
 By default, it is set to 20.
 The following code produces the same output in both bc -l and simple-bc:

 ```
 > scale